-The general fund or capital project fund advances funds to the District when the District is in a negative cash position.
-The fund charges the District interest on the advance based on the outstanding advance balance at the end of the year at a rate based on the cost of funds to the City of Madison.
-No repayment schedule has been established.
-The advance balance as of December 31, 2019 is \$2,253,825.
+The general fund or capital project fund has advanced funds to the District when the District was in a negative cash position.
+The fund charged the District interest on the advance based on the outstanding advance balance at the end of the year at a rate based on the cost of funds to the City of Madison.
+There was no advance outstanding as of August 31, 2021.